monguri/CCDK/docs/Setup.en.md

 SDS is a GUI tool for making packages for games.
 SDS's usage will be covered in a separate document.

-SDS settings can be confirmed by selecting `Settings > MCS Configuration` from the menu.
+SDS settings can be confirmed by selecting 'Settings > MCS Configuration' from the menu.
 This will display a dialog box like that shown below.
 ![](images/sds_mcs_configuration.png)

 The row at the top represents the path for the Python executable file.
 If the file does not exist, the row will be surrounded by a red border.
 Values for the Shinra script path and the Shinra MCS path are automatically detected relative to the location of the SDS file that was launched.
-The `Games installation dir` is used by the SDS program as a working folder.
+The 'Games installation dir' is used by the SDS program as a working folder.
 All copies of game components are stored here.
 Create the directory if it does not already exist.
-The `Default game user id` variable can be left as it is.
+The 'Default game user id' variable can be left as it is.

-Select `File > New` from the menu to create a new project.
+Select 'File > New' from the menu to create a new project.
-A window with `New Shinra Project` will be displayed.
-Enter a name for the project and save it as a `.vcxproj` file.
+A window with 'New Shinra Project' will be displayed.
+Enter a name for the project and save it as a '.vcxproj' file.
 For the purposes of this document, we will refer to the name of this project as sdstest.
 Save this file to a location of your choosing.
-Next, selecting `Project > Add Data pack` from the menu will display a window like the one below.
+Next, selecting 'Project > Add Data pack' from the menu will display a window like the one below.
 ![](images/sds_add_datapack.png)
 A DataPack is a folder or directory containing all the files needed to run the game.

-In order to reduce the setup time required to run the SDS program, the `CCDK/streamtest` directory was created at the top of the CCDK repository.
-Files such as the `one_to_one.exe` and the `many_to_many.exe` as well as any required image files are stored here.
+In order to reduce the setup time required to run the SDS program, the 'CCDK/streamtest' directory was created at the top of the CCDK repository.
+Files such as the 'one_to_one.exe' and the 'many_to_many.exe' as well as any required image files are stored here.
 ![](images/streamtest_dir.png)
-Run the `one_to_one.exe` by double clicking it to confirm that it can be launched.
+Run the 'one_to_one.exe' by double clicking it to confirm that it can be launched.

 This directory will be added as a DataPack.
-Select `Project > Add Data Pack` from the menu and click the `[browse]` button.
-Select the `streamtest` folder and press `OK`.
+Select 'Project > Add Data Pack' from the menu and click the [browse] button.
+Select the 'streamtest' folder and press 'OK'.
-If the new settings have been applied successfully `sdstest > Data packs > DataPack` should now be viewable in the tool tree on the left side of the screen.
+If the new settings have been applied successfully 'sdstest > Data packs > DataPack' should now be viewable in the tool tree on the left side of the screen.
 Multiple DataPacks can be added, but for this test we'll only be using one DataPack.

 ![](images/sds_add_streamtest.png)

 Next, we will specify which file from the DataPack should be treated as an executable file using startup configurations.
-Selecting `Project > Add Startup configuration` will display a screen as shown below.
+Selecting 'Project > Add Startup configuration' will display a screen as shown below.
 ![](images/sds_add_startup.png)

 The Data Pack entry should be highlighted by a red box.
 This means that a data pack has not been selected.
 Click the area highlighted by the red box and select the data pack that we just added to the project.

-Enter `one_to_one.exe` directly into the `Executable` input box.
+Enter 'one_to_one.exe' directly into the 'Executable' input box.
 Once the red box has disappeared your input has been applied.

 After selecting an executable, we will also need to specify a working directory.
-Since, we would like to run the program in the top directory of the data pack, we will specify `.` as the working directory.
+Since, we would like to run the program in the top directory of the data pack, we will specify '.' as the working directory.

 ![](images/sds_set_executable_workdir.png)

 Finally, we need to test that the project runs.
-Select `Project > Start game > Startup`.
+Select 'Project > Start game > Startup'.

 ![](images/sds_start_game_menu.png)

-After clicking on `Startup` a `[Start]` button as shown below should be displayed.
+After clicking on 'Startup' a [Start] button as shown below should be displayed.

 ![](images/sds_running_game.png)

 Data, including that relating to usernames and port numbers, will be displayed.
 More information about this data will be covered in a separate document.
-Press the `[Start]` button.
+Press the [Start] button.

 Two windows should be displayed.
 Since this is the first run, a Windows security warning might be displayed.
 Give the program permission to run to avoid addtional warnings.
-The first window should be named `Direct3D Win32 Game1`.
+The first window should be named 'Direct3D Win32 Game1'.
 This is the window for the one_to_one.exe program.
-The second window should be named `ShinraClient`.
+The second window should be named 'ShinraClient'.
 This is the video stream viewer window.

 ![](images/sds_start_game_and_client.png)

-Select the `ShinraClient` window to make this the active window and press Enter.
+Select the 'ShinraClient' window to make this the active window and press Enter.
 You will see a video stream similar to that shown below.
 There will be a difference in the quality of the graphics rendered in comparison to images rendered without a video stream.
-The `P` key can be pressed to play sounds.
+The 'P' key can be pressed to play sounds.
 You might notice that the timing for sound playback suffers from latency issues.
-Since a personal server differs from Shinra System's commercial service, note that there may be issues with picture and sound quality or latency.
+Since a personal server differs from Shinra system's commercial service, note that there may be issues with picture and sound quality or latency.
-Since the `one_to_one.exe` executable window does not render any graphics, it should display a blank window.
+Since the 'one_to_one.exe' executable window does not render any graphics, it should display a blank window.

 ![](images/sds_one_to_one_stream_work.png)

-Close the ShinraClient and press the `[Stop]` button on the SDS to end the test.
+Close the ShinraClient and press the [Stop] button on the SDS to end the test.

-<B>Step 5 - Perform validation tests on the many-to-many skeleton program with video streaming enabled</B>
+<B>Step 5 - Perform validation tests on the N:N skeleton program with video streaming enabled</B>

-The DataPack that we selected in step 4, the `CCDK/streamtest` directory, also contains the `many_to_many.exe` program.
-By adding an additional startup configuration through the SDS program, we can test the video streaming capabilities of the `many_to_many` program.
+The DataPack that we selected in step 4, the 'CCDK/streamtest' directory, also contains the 'many_to_many.exe' program.
+By adding an additional startup configuration through the SDS program, we can test the video streaming capabilities of the 'many_to_many' program.

-First, launch the backend server from the `CCDK.sln` solution file as we did in step 3.
+First, launch the backend server from the 'CCDK.sln' solution file as we did in step 3.
 You can choose whether to run this with or without the debugger.

-Next, in the SDS select `Project > Add Startup configuration`.
-Set the DataPack folder as the data pack and the `many_to_many.exe` program as the `Executable`.
-Set the working directory to `.` in the same way that we set the working directory for step 4.
+Next, in the SDS select 'Project > Add Startup configuration'.
+Set the DataPack folder as the data pack and the 'many_to_many.exe' program as the 'Executable'.
+Set the working directory to '.' in the same way that we set the working directory for step 4.
 ![](images/sds_add_many_to_many_startup.png)

-An additional startup configuration, named `Startup1`, should be visible in the tree view on the left side of the SDS screen.
+An additional startup configuration, named 'Startup1', should be visible in the tree view on the left side of the SDS screen.

-Once `Startup1 `has been added, run the program following the steps used in step 4 by selecting `Project > Start game > Startup1`.
+Once 'Startup1 'has been added, run the program following the steps used in step 4 by selecting 'Project > Start game > Startup1'.
 A video stream should be displayed.
-If the value of the `Ping` variable increases the test was successful.
+If the value of the 'Ping' variable increases the test was successful.

 ![](images/sds_many_to_many_stream_work.png)

-Multiple `many_to_many.exe` programs can be launched by right clicking the grey area next to the `[start]` button and selecting `Add game instance` from the displayed popup menu (as shown below).
+Multiple 'many_to_many.exe' programs can be launched by right clicking the grey area next to the [start] button and selecting 'Add game instance' from the displayed popup menu (as shown below).
 ![](images/sds_add_game_instance.png)

 Doing this allows you to launch two game windows each with separate port numbers.

 ![](images/sds_two_instances.png)

-By pressing the start buttons on the respective windows, two `many_to_many.exe` programs and `ShinraClients` should be launched.
+By pressing the start buttons on the respective windows, two 'many_to_many.exe' programs and 'ShinraClients' should be launched.

 ![](images/sds_two_many_to_many_stream_work.png)

-If the value of the `Channelcast` counter increases then the test is complete.
+If the value of the 'Channelcast' counter increases then the test is complete.
 A number of additional clients can be created in the same manner.

-###5.
+###4.
 Test the backend server on Linux or OS X
 The backend server can also be run on Linux or OS X.
 This can be achieved by: